LorePlant/Landscape_OleaEuropea/README.md

 plot(gf, plot.type = "S", imp.vars = most_important,leg.posn = "topright", cex.legend = 0.4, cex.axis = 0.6, cex.lab = 0.7, line.ylab = 0.9, par.args = list(mgp = c(1.5,0.5, 0), mar = c(3.1, 1.5, 0.1, 1)))
 ```
 Once the gradient forest model is created we can use it to estimate the adaptive component of each environmental pixel data.
 This function allows to map at the geographic level the biological adaptive space.
-To do so we use raster file from CHELSA dataset previosuly clipped for our study area using QGIS.
-Each raster represent a biovariable value for each pixel.
+To do so we use raster file from CHELSA dataset previosuly clipped for the current olive niche using QGIS.
+The selected raster are going to be stacked and transformed into a centered spatial grid (x,y) where each environmental variable is given by the average of each pixel.
-The first step is to stack all the raster information
 ```
 library(raster)
 library("readxl")